drewbarontini/tmcss-book/source/intro.md

 Intro
 =====

 The name of this talk is "Thinking Modular CSS."
-Before we get our hands dirty, I'd like to take a moment and talk about Dan Denney.
+Before we get started, I'd like to take a moment and talk about Dan Denney.

 Musings about Dan Denney
 ------------------------

 I'm fortunate enough that I get to work with Dan Denney.
 He is one of my favorite people on this planet.

 The story I like to always tell that illustrates this is his encounter with HTML emails.
 I'm sure all of us here know how painful they are.
-You have to code in `table`s like the late 90s, use inline styles, and it's just generally not fun.
+You have to code in `table`s, use inline styles, and it's just generally not fun.
 All of our front-end developers just get in, do them, and get out.
 However, not for Dan Denney.
 Instead of pushing through and moving on, what did he do?
 He made our HTML emails awesome, pushed the technology, and now wears the crown of "HTML Email King."

-He's a saint, and everyone needs to know that.
+He's truly a saint, and everyone needs to know that.

 `#saintdenney`

 I love this conference
 ----------------------

-In all seriousness, I love this conference.
+In all seriousness, though, I love this conference.
 I've only missed it once, and I look forward to it every year.
 The Denney family does a tremendous job, and I'm super pumped to be here, and to be speaking to all of you.

 And as proof that I've been here before, here is a picture of me from last year.
 Funny story: in our company chatroom, if you use the word "unimpressed", this picture shows up because, apparently, I look unimpressed.
 However, I think I was more just in awe while looking at all the bacon.